 Jing Li, PhD

-Dr. Jing Li is an Assistant Professor of Health Economics at the CHOICE Institute with research interests in the economic, social and behavioral factors affecting individual decision-making in health and healthcare, for both providers and patients (especially older adults with cognitive impairment), and the impact of policies that leverage these factors to improve patient outcomes and healthcare market efficiency.
+Dr. Jing Li is an Associate Professor of Health Economics at the CHOICE Institute with research interests in the economic, social and behavioral factors affecting individual decision-making in health and healthcare, for both providers and patients (especially older adults with cognitive impairment), and the impact of policies that leverage these factors to improve patient outcomes and healthcare market efficiency.
 Methodologically, she is interested in innovatively applying advanced experimental and econometric methods to addressing understudied questions in health economics and policy.
 Dr. Li was a faculty at Cornell University prior to joining UW.
 She received a PhD in Health Economics and MA in Economics from University of California, Berkeley, and an MA in International Comparative Education from Stanford University.
 Read more: https://sop.washington.edu/people/jing-li/

 Past Co-Directors: Jerome Dugan, PhD, Norma Coe, PhD, Anirban Basu, PhD